sbscully/functo/README.md

 # => ArgumentError: wrong number of arguments (given 1, expected 3)
 ```

-### Types
+### Filters

-Types and coercion are not built in to Functo but they can be achieved by passing anything that responds to `[]` to the constructor.
+Filters can be passed to the Functo constructor, for example to implement types or coercion.
+A filter can be anything which responds to `[]`.

 ```ruby
 class ValidatesNumeric